inex/ixp-manager-docs-md/docs/grapher/api.md

 GRAPHER_ACCESS_LATENCY="own_graphs_only"
 ```

-The `own_graphs_only` setting just means *perform the default access checks* which means: access is granted to a superuser or a user who belongs to the customer which owns the respective graph.
+The `own_graphs_only` setting just means *perform the default access checks* which are: access is granted to a superuser or a user who belongs to the customer which owns the respective graph.
 I.e. no one but the customer or a superadmin can access the respective graph.

 If you wish to allow access to these to a *less than or equal* [user permission](../usage/users.md), set the above in `.env` appropriately.